§ 4500 Short title.

 (6) “Conciliation agreement” means a written agreement setting forth the resolution of the issues in conciliation.

-(7) "Disability" means a physical or mental impairment which substantially limits a person's major life activities, or being regarded as having such an impairment, but such terms do not include current, illegal use of a controlled substance as defined in Section 102 of the Controlled Substance Act (21 U.S.C. § 802) or Chapter 47 of Title 16 of this Code, Uniform Controlled Substance Act.
-Discrimination against a person with a disability includes discrimination against the use of a support animal because of a physical disability of the user.
-Support animal means any animal individually trained to do work or perform tasks to meet the requirements of a physically disabled person, including, but not limited to, minimal protection work, rescue work, pulling a wheelchair or fetching dropped items.
+(7) “Disability’' means a physical or mental impairment which substantially limits a person’s major life activities, or being regarded as having such an impairment, but such terms do not include current, illegal use of a controlled substance as defined in § 102 of the Controlled Substance Act (21 U.S.C. § 802) or Chapter 47 of Title 16, Uniform Controlled Substance Act.

 (8) “Discriminatory public accommodations practice” means an act that is unlawful under this chapter.